themorlan/openREM/docs/install_windows.rst

 Edit ``local_settings.py`` as needed (right click ``Edit with Notepad++``) Make sure you change the ``PASSWORD``, the ``SECRET_KEY`` (to anything, just change it), the ``ALLOWED_HOSTS`` list, regionalisation settings and the ``EMAIL`` configuration.
 You can modify the email settings later if necessary.
+Some settings are not shown here but are documented in the settings file or elsewhere in the docs.

 .. admonition:: Upgrading to a new server